 WHY IS "SOMETHING TO CROW ABOUT" HELD IN JAN/FEB?

 Jan-Feb is when tens of thousands of Crows are roosting in the Lancaster PA area.
-Crows are everywhere, and bring an otherwise bleak landscape to life with an artist flourish.
+Crows are everywhere, and bring an otherwise bleak landscape to life with an artist and comedic flourish.
 It seemed like the best time to host the crow events and activities.
 By March, the crows migrate north.

 (artwork- Paige Baxter)